Are you pregnant and unable to ignore the aching and throbbing in your breasts?

-If you are experiencing breast pains, there are some easy solutions that have been proven to work.
+If you are experiencing breast pains, some easy solutions have been proven to work.

 For starters, there are many simple, over-the-counter painkillers and anti-inflammatory medicines that are perfectly safe to take during pregnancy.
 Talk to your doctor or midwife about these options.

 You will also find you are more comfortable if you change your bra.
 Get fitted regularly throughout your pregnancy to make sure you are wearing the right bra and it’s not too tight.